-Following a ketogenic diet doesn’t mean that you need to be gulping fat by the spoonful, however, depending on the amount of fats you were consuming prior to starting, you are likely to need to increase them in order to answer to the caloric needs of your body and to make the diet sustainable and easy to follow.
+Following a ketogenic diet doesn’t mean that you need to be gulping down fat by the spoonful.
+However, depending on the amount of fat you were consuming prior to starting, you will likely need to increase your intake to meet your calorie needs and to make the diet sustainable and easy to follow.

-One thing that is extremely important is the quality of the fats that you’re eating – you need to reduce the use of highly processed, inflammatory fats, and instead concentrate on their healthy alternatives.
+The quality of the fats that you’re eating is extremely important.
+You need to reduce the use of highly processed, inflammatory fats (such as trans fats), and instead concentrate on their healthy alternatives.

 Which fats should you choose?
 The list below will help you figure out how to eat more fats on a keto diet.

-Things to consider when choosing fats & oils:
+Things to consider when choosing fats and oils:

-- their smoke point – fats with a low smoking point (such as, for example, olive oil) should be used mostly for salads; for cooking and baking, it’s best to use fats what have a higher smoking point (such as coconut oil)
+- Smoke point – fats with a low smoke point (such as, for example, olive oil) should be used mostly for salads; for cooking and baking, it’s best to use fats that have a higher smoke point (such as coconut oil)

-- their nutritional profile (especially their Omega 3 to Omega 6 ratio and the specific fatty acids that they contain)
+- Nutritional profile (especially omega 3 to omega 6 ratio and the specific fatty acids that they contain)